tullyclark/notasi/readme.md

 sudo ./install.sh
 ```

-You will then be stepped through the setup process
+You will then be stepped through the setup process.

+Once complete, open `http://localhost` to set up the first user